EricBanker12/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+   Sessions are a method to track and differentiate different clients through cryptographically signed cookies.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+   `bcrypt` will allow us to hash passwords through many salt rounds, so if exposed, it would take a long time to brute-force reverse the hash by guessing the password.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+   It hashes with salt round, rehashing the previous hash `2^n` times.
+With a decently large `n` value, each attempt to guess a password will take several seconds, which makes brute-force attacks prohibitively time expensive.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+   The Header, containing algorithm and token type; the Payload, containing insensitive data we choose to store; and the Signature, a base64 string from header + payload and signed with a secret.
+Each part in the resulting JWT string is separated by a period (`.`).

 ## Minimum Viable Product